PostgreSQL Database Management and Usage

 -U your_username

-: Identify the database to back up.-F c
+: Specifies the name of the database to back up.-F c

-: Output in custom archive format (recommended for flexible restores).-b
+: Outputs in custom archive format (recommended for flexible restoration).-b

 pg_restore -U your_username -d target_database -v /Applications/ServBay/backup/postgresql/your_database_backup.dump